 Gender De-coding and unconscious bias

 This is known as “second generation discrimination.”
 To counteract this, there has been a demand for gender de-coding of job adverts.
+With a growing demand to strengthen the female talent pipeline every facet is being investigated.

 Research in Personality and Social Psychology 2011 and also published by Duke University and the University of Waterloo, suggests that women are discouraged from applying for jobs if the posting uses masculine coded language.
 “Independent”, “self-confident” and “decisive” are three examples of male wordings that may put off some women from applying for a job.
 However, men seem to not be affected if a job description uses feminine words like “considerate”, “collaborate” and “loyal”.